 Status of Friday Prayer: Its Position in Islamic Worship

-Friday prayer stands as symbol of devotion and unity that weaves together fabric of Muslim communities worldwide.
-Unlike daily prayers that can be performed individually in case like returning forgeted or missed, Friday prayer holds unique status as congregational obligation as stated in the Quran:
+Friday prayer stands as a symbol of devotion and unity that weaves together the fabric of Muslim communities worldwide.
+Unlike daily prayers that can be performed individually in case of returning forgotten or missed, Friday prayer holds a unique status as a congregational obligation as stated in the Quran:

 “O you who have believed, when [adhan] is called for prayer on day of Jumu’ah [Friday], then proceed to remembrance of Allah and leave trade.
 That is better for you, if you only knew” (Surah Al-Jumu’ah, 62:9)